microsoft/thrifty/README.md

 Every project has its own requirements, and no one style of boilerplate can fill them all.
-Thrifty offers a small but powerful plugin model that you can implement, using the standard Java SPI mechanism, which will allow one to customize each generated Java class before it is written out to disk.
+Thrifty offers a small but powerful plugin model that you can implement, using the standard Java SPI mechanism, which will allow one to customize each generated class before it is written out to disk.
 Read more about it in the [thrifty-compiler-plugins README](thrifty-compiler-plugins/README.md).
 You can see a worked example in [thrifty-example-postprocessor](thrifty-example-postprocessor).

 ### Hiding PII with Redaction and Obfuscation